ventus-ag/documentation/content/products/compute/virtual-machines.md

 After these steps, the RDP File of the selected Windows Virtual Machine will be downloaded.
 Also, you can download RDP file from *Virtual Machine details page*, by clicking on the appropriative **quick actions** icon there.

+## Associate Floating IP

+{{% notice note %}}
+This option is available only for VMs created in the internal network with an configured external Router.
+{{% /notice %}}

+To associate Floating IP with the Virtual Machine, do the following:
+- identify Virtual Machine created in the internal network, that you want to make publicly available from the Internet on the *Virtual Machines page*;
+- click on the **Actions** icon and select the **Associate Floating IP** in the list of available options;
+- choose one of the available internal interfaces of your VM and one of the previously created Floating IP that you want to attach to the selected interface on the opened *Associate floating IP* and click on the ASSOCIATE icon.

+After these steps, the selected Virtual Machine will be publickly available.
+To find additional information about Floating IPs use the article [Floating IPs](https://kb.ventuscloud.eu/knowledge/floating-ips)

 ## Edit Virtual Machine
 To edit the Virtual Machine, do the following: